Convergence and sample complexity of natural policy gradient primal-dual methods for constrained MDPs: Introduction

-In addition to these technical differences, we also characterize zero constraint violation performance of our method in both tabular and function approximation settings and conduct computational experiments on a set of benchmark robotic tasks to demonstrate the merits and the effectiveness of our approach.
+In addition to these technical differences, we also characterize the zero constraint violation performance (on average) of our method in both the tabular and the function approximation settings, and conduct computational experiments on a set of benchmark robotic simulation tasks to demonstrate the effectiveness of our approach.
+These are all new results compared to our conference version~\citep{ding2020natural}.